 When Payment Begins

-The personal representative cannot start paying creditors the moment claims arrive.
-Arizona law requires waiting until the claim filing deadline has expired.
-Only then does the representative proceed to pay allowed claims, and even then, certain obligations come first.
+The personal representative cannot start paying creditor claims the moment they arrive.
+The law requires waiting until the claim filing deadline has expired.

 On the expiration of the earlier of the time limitations prescribed in section 14-3803 for the presentation of claims, the personal representative shall proceed to pay the claims allowed against the estate in the order of priority prescribed, after making provision for allowance in lieu of homestead, exempt property and family allowance, for claims already presented which have not yet been allowed or whose allowance has been appealed, and for unbarred claims which may yet be presented, including costs and expenses of administration.